ipython/ipython-website/sloan-grant.rst

 We are pleased to announce that the IPython project has received a $1.15M grant from `the Alfred P. Sloan foundation <http://sloan.org>`_, that will support IPython development for the next two years (1/1/2013-12/31/2014).
-The grant, which is being made to the University of California and California Polytechnic State University, San Luis Obispo, will enable the project to focus on developing the IPython Notebook as a general tool for scientific and technical computing that is open, collaborative and reproducible.
+The grant, which is being made to the University of California, Berkeley and California Polytechnic State University, San Luis Obispo, will enable the project to focus on developing the IPython Notebook as a general tool for scientific and technical computing that is open, collaborative and reproducible.

 The grant will fund the following project staff for two years: